IOVgomezdn/bc-runes-js/README.md

   Save `taprootAddress` and `WIF` in an .env file or anywhere for later use in the project.
 This only taproot address will hold the runes sent to it, minted or premined, in outputs with a value of 546.
 It will need bigger utxos to pay the fees for the transactions it may send.
  <br>
  <br>
- **Note:** the address in this example is randomly generated and purely for this example, don't try to use it.
+ **Note:** the address is randomly generated and purely for this example, don't try to use it.

 ## Example for etching a rune